stevendongatmsft/confidential-sidecar-containers/examples/encfs/README.md

 ## Step by step example

 Here is an example of running encfs sidecar on confidential ACI.
 In this example, the MAA endpoint is `sharedeus2.eus2.test.attest.azure.net`.
-The used managed HSM instance is `accmhsm.managedhsm.azure.net`.
+The managed HSM instance is `accmhsm.managedhsm.azure.net`.

 We are using the following ARM template for this sample: